 - USCIS processes petition and, if accepted, will send the application and documents to the National Visa Center (NVC)

 - NVC sends a packet of instructions and documents to the foreign applicants with detailed instructions on the next steps in the process

-- Wait for your date to become current, and start visa application process
+- Wait for an application spot to open which will then start the visa application process

 - Complete medical examination and take required vaccinations

 - Compile required documents

 - Receive NVC packet and travel to the United States

 The IAS can help you with the full application process for an F3 visa.
 Our highly experienced immigration attorneys are here to help you.
 Call us now on +1 844 290 6312 for more information.